IKBAL812/Text-Based-Blog-Site/README.md

 # Text Based Blog Site
- A text based blog site that has been made with angular 17 material for frontend and spring boot 3.3.2 for backend
+ This is a text based blog site that has been made with angular 17 material for frontend and spring boot 3.3.2 for backend

 # How to open?